Bgallag5/Find-nFresh/README.md

 ![FindFresh (1)](https://user-images.githubusercontent.com/84213096/124351397-03492700-dbc8-11eb-89b2-ce285032b67e.gif)

-FreshFind is an app to help people find locally grown produce and then match those ingredients with recipes they can make.
-The farmers market API will show users where they can purchase local produce.
-Then, based on what they bought at the market, the spoonful API can give recipe recommendations.

-APIs Used
+FreshFind is an app that both helps people find recipes for their indgredient and farmers markets nearby where they might shop at.
+Using the Spoontastic API, we are able to display three recipes to the user based on the ingredient they searched for.
+The USDA Farmer's Market API along with Google Maps, allow people find markets close to their location based on zipcode.
+This way, users can see where they can buy local, fresh food, then explore various recipes that could be created from the desired ingredient.

 USDA Farmers Market API - https://api.nal.usda.gov

 Spoontastic API - https://api.spoonacular.com